 Later, Harry wanders into a grove of big caterpillars

 and winds up touching a cocoon.
-There's an unearthly scream, arrows are suddenly flying
+There's an unearthly scream, arrows

-rubs it, a whole bunch of three foot insect winged warriors appear.
+When he rubs it, a whole bunch of three foot insect winged warriors appear.

 Seems that they can be invisible whenever they want.
 After